Skip to content

 }

-The glass itself is a dark → bright → dark vertical gradient.
-That symmetry is what makes it look like a convex tube lit through the middle, rather than a flat sticker:
+The glass itself is a dark-to-bright-to-dark vertical gradient.
+That symmetry is what sells it as a convex tube lit through the middle, instead of a flat sticker:

 .hw-btn__glass {